Sudhanshu-Ambastha/Heart-Disease-Prediction-Bot/README.md

 1. Choose the appropriate file for your needs: "Heart disease completed.py," "Heart disease prediction with spyder.py," or "heart_disease_prediction.py."
 2. Ensure that you have the required datasets: "Heart_Disease_Prediction.csv," "heart.csv," and "heart_disease_data.csv."
 3. Run the code to predict heart disease based on the provided dataset.

-Feel free to expand on this README to provide additional details about the project, its objectives, and how to interpret the predictions or use the PictoBlox version for educational purposes.